drashland/drash/README.md

 **Content Negotiation**

-Drash is based on resources and you can't have true resources unless clients can request different representations of those resources through [content negotiation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation).
-Drash ships with `application/json`, `text/html`, `application/xml`, and `text/xml` handling just to meet the needs of standard APIs and web apps.
-However, you can add more content types for your Drash server to handle.
-See [Adding More Content Types](https://crookse.github.io/deno-drash/#/tutorials/adding-content-types) for further information.
+Drash is based on resources and you can't have true resources unless clients can request different representations of those resources through content negotiation.
+Out of the box, Drash's `Drash.Http.Response` class can generate the following representations for resources: `application/json`, `text/html`, `application/xml`, and `text/xml`.
+Getting the `Drash.Http.Response` class to handle more representations is easy.
+Read the [Adding Content Types](https://crookse.github.io/deno-drash/#/tutorials/adding-content-types) tutorial for more information.

 **Request Path Params (e.g., `/users/:id`)**

-If you want to build your RESTful/ish API, then go ahead and use your path params.
-Resources can access their URI's path params via `this.request.path_params.some_param`.
+Resources can access their URI's path params via `this.request.path_params.some_param`--allowing you to build RESTful/ish APIs.

 **Request URL Query Params (e.g., `/users?id=1234`)**

-Can't have path params and not have request URL query params.
 Resources can access the request's URL query params via `this.request.url_query_params.some_param`.

 **Semantic Method Names**